 Do not leave the computer unattended.
 Lock the user profile when away.
 Configure mass storage restrictions.
 Make sure that users are disabled when they leave the organisation and that other codes and door entries are changed – physical security is as essential.

 Backing up data is life-saving; ensure you have a local encrypted backup but invest in an offsite secure encrypted online backup.
 BE CAREFUL; there are a lot of products out there with fantastic headline prices, but you have to make sure they conform to the GDPR regs and encryption rules (and don’t have hidden costs when you need your data back in a disaster scenario!!)
 Back up regularly and keep a few months/weeks’ worth of backups.

 Browse and access trusted links/sites and attachments.
 Avoid free downloads from unknown sources.
 Most Ransomware attacks don’t come through browsing the internet.
 Instead, most come from fake emails with links.
 These links typically encourage users to turn off the network security, enabling an attack from the inside.

 Use secure and encrypted connections to connect to your workplace or remote resources.
 Again, free or non-commercial products are unlikely to have secure connections.
 As a result, using them could place your entire network at risk.

 Stay up-to-date with the latest information on technology and the security of your data!
 Look out for e-shots from Microminder – if in doubt, ask!

 Stand up against severe threats to your business and personal data.
 Protect your data to protect your business.

-Author: Sandip Parekh is the Service Engineer Manager at Microminder.
-He’s worked with the team for over 10 years.
-On a day-to-day basis, he is the ‘go to guy’ for field and telephone support engineers.
+Author: Sandip Parekh is the Service Engineer Manager at Microminder, and he has worked with the team for over ten years.
+On a day-to-day basis, he is the ‘go-to guy for field and telephone support engineers.
 He has seen the evolution of technology, capability and risk in his time and speaks with authority about this subject matter.